SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ### Usage categories

-The legend at the bottom of the Usage Details panel contains the following usage categories:
+The Usage Details panel contains the following usage categories:

 * **Continuous Ingest**.
 Credits used for logs ingested into the Continuous tier.
 * **Frequent Ingest**.
 Credits used for logs ingested into the Frequent tier.